kckecheng/cheatsheets/linux.rst

 Console resize
 ---------------

 When using virsh console or a tty connection to some equipment, the console size is small to show all the texts within a line.
-There are 2 x ways to adjust this:
+There are serveral ways to adjust this:

 - xterm-resize(preferred): just run "resize"
 - stty: stty rows 45 ; stty columns 140; stty size
+- export LINES=45 && export COLUMNS=163

 Split large files
 -------------------